 When it comes to whether God cares about animals, or more pragmatically speaking, whether we should care about animals enough not to hurt or destroy them, one of the most common questions asked is why Jesus ate fish.
 The logic is that if Jesus ate fish, this proves that God does not care about animals and hence as followers of Jesus we likewise have no reason to care about animals.
-I believe this line of reasoning is incorrect and serves to hinder the work of the holy spirit in the world today.
+I believe this line of reasoning is incorrect and serves to hinder the work of God’s holy spirit in the world today.
 As believers in God and ministers of the Gospel of Christ, I believe we ought to overcome this faulty logic by including animals in our love.
 In this article we will consider why Jesus ate fish and what bearing that should have on our attitude toward animals in general.

 Let’s begin with the passage of Jesus eating fish:

 “They [his disciples] gave him a piece of broiled fish, and he took it and ate it in their presence” (Luke 24:43).